 Ivan Michael Blackstock

-Ivan Michael Blackstock is a South London-born, Brixton raised multidisciplinary artist whose work as an artist and curator led him to first to be established as a professional dancer and choreographer and was formerly associate artist at the Young Vic.
+Ivan Michael Blackstock is a South London-born, Brixton raised multidisciplinary artist whose work as an artist and curator-led him to first to be established as a professional dancer and choreographer and was formerly associate artist at the Young Vic.
 After establishing a successful dance career Ivan went on to launch CRXSS PLATFXRM an organisation celebrating under the radar creatives.
-Most recently Ivan choreographed Beyonce’s Grammy award winning video Brown Skin Girl, he is currently developing a major new site-specific work for 2022 and been newly appointed Artistic Director of 180 Studios at 180 The Strand, alongside founding his production company ALTRUVIOLET.
+Most recently Ivan choreographed Beyonce’s Grammy award-winning video Brown Skin Girl, he is currently developing a major new site-specific work for 2022 and has been newly appointed Artistic Director of 180 Studios at 180 The Strand, alongside founding his production company ALTRUVIOLET.